cdltlehf/counting-automaton/README.md

 # Counting Automaton

+## Additions

+Non-exhaustive list of changes/additions:

+- `custom_counters` contains implemented counters along with base class and `counter_type` for easy switching between counters
+- `super_config.py` has changes in `update`, `match` and `__init__`.
+This class also previously had a base class which is removed.
+- `position_counting_automaton.py` has changes in `get_initial_config`, `check_final` and `get_next_configs`.
+Most of these changes are there to allow for the switching of counter types.
+- `counter_vector.py` has changes in all of its classes.
+This is again to allow for the switching of classes.
+- `__init__.py` of `parser_tools` has a counter expansion methods in `flatten_inner_quantifers` and `flatten_quantifiers`.
+These use `quantifer_fold` and `flatten` to perform the counter expansion.
+These methods are modelled of the original `normalize` and `fold` methods.
+Feel free to rename the methods from `flatten` to `expansion`.

+Please look at `demo/demo.py` for an example of how the automaton and matchers are used.
+These are very similar to the original implementation with the addition of counter selection.
+In the counters and the return of the `SuperConfig` matcher are places where data collection is performed.
+This is still being developed for my project so feel free to remove it.

 ## Set up

 Create a virtual environment and install the packages in `src/` using the commands in the code block below.